 In this capacity he takes a personal interest in all aspects of our work, hosting fund-raising events, meeting volunteers and visiting properties on a regular basis.

-The National Trust in Prince Charles' own words:
+The National Trust in His Royal Highness' own words:

 'As President of the National Trust, I never cease to be amazed by the uniquely varied activity with which it is involved: it is custodian of an extraordinary range of our national heritage, from beautiful countryside and coastline, to fine gardens and country houses.
 Yet the Trust is not only about the 'great and grand'; it looks after many unexpected treasures too.'